Catman314/catman314.github.io/_posts/2024-12-22-number-systems.markdown

 title:  "A Journey of Number Systems"
 ---

 This is the first post of a series on calculus.
-Anything hidden by a dropdown is rather advanced.

 ### Intro
 > We all know what real numbers are... just decimal expansions... right?